thatInfrastructureGuy/sqltocsvgzip/examples/README.md

 S3Acl:                 os.Getenv("S3_ACL"),    # Optional
 ```

-2. Change the config when getting the default config.
+2. Change the config when getting the default config to WriteFile.

 ```
 cfg := sqltocsvgzip.WriteConfig() // To write a file
 cfg.SqlBatchSize = 1000
 ```

-3.
+3. Change the config when getting the default config to UploadToS3.

 ```
 cfg := sqltocsvgzip.UploadConfig() // To upload to S3